X-LANCE/AniTalker/README.md

 We sincerely appreciate the contributions of numerous prior works that have paved the way for the development of AniTalker.

 Stage 1, which mainly involves training motion encoder and the rendering module, extensively utilizes resources from [LIA](https://github.com/wyhsirius/LIA).
 The second stage of diffusion training is based on [diffae](https://github.com/phizaz/diffae) and [espnet](https://espnet.github.io/espnet/_modules/espnet2/asr/encoder/conformer_encoder.html).
 For the computation of mutual information loss, we implement methods from [CLUB](https://github.com/Linear95/CLUB) and employ [AAM-softmax](https://github.com/TaoRuijie/ECAPA-TDNN) in the training of face recognition.
 Furthermore, we utilize the pretrained Hubert model provided by [TencentGameMate](https://github.com/TencentGameMate/chinese_speech_pretrain).
-Additionally, we've made the dataset preprocessing codes (such as pose and landmark extraction) available at [talking_face_preprocessing](https://github.com/liutaocode/talking_face_preprocessing).
+Additionally, we utilize [3DDFA_V2](https://github.com/cleardusk/3DDFA_V2) to extract head pose and [torchlm](https://github.com/DefTruth/torchlm) to get face landmarks and we have already open source the code usage at [talking_face_preprocessing](https://github.com/liutaocode/talking_face_preprocessing).